Daniehav/INFT2002-oppgave-gruppe-8/README.md

 ## Run the application

-Do the following to run the QA platform
+Do the following to run the QA platform application

-### Start server and client
+### Start the server and the client

-In one terminal do the following install dependencies and to start the server:
+In one terminal run the following to install dependencies and to start the server:

 ```sh
 cd server